Multivariate Bicycle Codes: Tanner Graph Details

 We formally define an embedding as a map E: G $\rightarrow$ $(\mathbb{R}^D)^{|V|} \times (\mathbb{R}^D)^{|E|}$.
 The first argument of $(\mathbb{R}^D)^{|V|} \times (\mathbb{R}^D)^{|E|}$ will specify the locations of the $|V|$ vertices as distinct points, and the second argument will specify the location of the $|E|$ edges as continuous curves.

 An interaction vector (i, j) of a Tanner Graph embedding is defined as a vector that starts from data qubit vertex and ends on a check qubit vertex, the two being connected by an edge.

 Define a qubit two-block CSS code as CSS codes such that $H_X = [A|B]$ and $H_Z = [B^T |A^T ]$, where A and B commute and have the same size.
 Two-blocks allow us to partition data qubits into L and R qubits.
-BB codes are a special type of two-block CSS code, amongst others that have been studied \cite{lin2023quantum}.
+TB codes are a special type of two-block CSS code, amongst others that have been studied where A and B arise from a group algebra \cite{lin2023quantum}.

 Proposition~\ref{proposition:TannerPhysical} below should be well known amongst specialists in the field, but we state it for clarity.